DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

   - Re-open (if you closed it) the R project for your portfolio

-Next, use one of these two approaches

-  - In your OS, use your usual method for creating folders manually
-  - Or in RStudio, *Files \> New Folder*

-Using either approach, create new folders for `carpentry`, `data`, `data-raw`, etc. When done, the directory tree should look like this (you might have additional files such as `.gitignore` or `README.md`).
+Next, create new folders for `carpentry`, `data`, `data-raw`, etc. so that your top level project directory has the sub-directories (folders) shown below.
-We’ll discuss how to use this directory structure in an upcoming lesson on the basic elements of file management.

 <img src="../resources/icon-folder.png" width="2%" /> carpentry
 <img src="../resources/icon-folder.png" width="2%" /> data